 Allow the party time to start picking fruit or to have a bit of a poke around at the trees which are exactly what they appear to be.
 If the party appears to be ready to move on or if they are getting excited about picking fruit, suddenly yell “Roll Initiative”.
 That’ll teach them to let their guard down.

-You are pelted from behind with some sort of green gloopy substance that sticks to your clothes and armour.
+You are pelted from behind with some sort of yellow gloopy substance that sticks to your clothes and armour.
 It smells vile and makes you feel a little queasy.
 Everywhere that it touches your skin burns painfully.

 This unusual toxin used in this ambush is absorbed on contact with the skin and takes effect immediately leaving the victim disoriented and sickened.
 As this is a contact poison, multiple doses stack increasing the save DC by +2 and the duration by 50%.
 Non-humanoids enjoy a +2 bonus on saves against this poison.